simo-pagliu/Magistrale/Project Managment/Notes.md

 The resulting cashflow is hereby represented:

-IMMAGINE NEL CASO LATE E EARLY START UNO A FIANCO ALL?ALTRO
+IMMAGINE NEL CASO LATE E EARLY START UNO A FIANCO ALL'ALTRO

 The analysis of the cashflow showed that the project would benefit from a more regular payment structure.
 Therefore, a set of potential milestones was identified to support a more consistent payment schedule:
 - Production of 3D model and drawing, that could be shown to the client for approval before components' ordering.